 Map of the management areas within the CAMLR Convention Area.
 The region discussed in this report is shaded in green.
+Coastlines and ice shelves: UK Polar Data Centre/BAS and Natural Earth.
+Projection: EPSG 6932.

 Stock Annex for the Patagonian toothfish (Dissostichus eleginoides) fishery in Division 58.5.2